Ryder: Acquisitions and partnerships

 In January 2022, Ryder completed the acquisition of Whiplash (formerly Port Logistics Group) for approximately $480 million in cash.
 In October 2023, Ryder acquired Impact Fulfillment Services to add contract packaging and manufacturing capabilities.

 In February 2024, Ryder acquired Cardinal Logistics, a North Carolina–based company.
+In January 2026, it was announced Ryder had acquired Truck Service Depot, an Atlanta-based mobile maintenance provider for commercial trucks and trailers.
+The acquisition expanded Ryder’s retail mobile maintenance operations in Georgia, with Truck Service Depot’s employees and facilities integrated into Ryder’s business; financial terms were not disclosed.

 Locations

 Previously Ryder had its headquarters in Doral, Florida.
 As of December 31, 2019, Ryder had 524 locations in 50 US States and Puerto Rico.
 This includes a Shared Services Center in Alpharetta, Georgia, that employs over 500 people and provides support to all FMS operations.
 Ryder opened a new logistics center in London, Ontario, Canada, in January 2018.

 The company announced the planned opening of two multi-client facilities in Perris, California and Fort Worth, Texas, while expanding an already existing Ryder warehouse in Douglassville, Pennsylvania.
 The three facilities were expected to be fully operational by May 2019.
 In May 2020 the company began to expand its e-commerce network with the opening of a new facility in Philadelphia and adding FDA approval for food-grade service to two other facilities in Perris, California and Dallas, Texas.